The Equality Knot

 Begin with both ends emerging from the same side of the shoe.
 This diagram shows the ends emerging out the right side, as they would be on the right shoe.

-Pass the lower (yellow) up behind the upper (blue) end.
+Pass the lower (yellow) end up behind the upper (blue) end.

 Begin to wrap the right (blue) end around the front of the upper (yellow) end to finish up at the back of the gap between the laces.

 Feed the right (blue) end through the gap to emerge at the lower front.
-Pull both ends tight to complete the Starting Knot.
+Pull both ends tight to complete the knot.

-The preceding four steps produce a regular left-over-right Starting Knot – only oriented vertically.
+The result is a regular left-over-right Starting Knot – only oriented vertically.

 Make both ends into “loops” by simply doubling them back onto themselves.
 People often refer to these as “Bunny Ears”.